Summer REU Program:

 Phytochemical profile changes of edible plants in response to environmental changes

-Compelling evidence suggests that diet rich in vegetables, fruit and herbs can prevent or delay the onset of numerous chronic diseases.
-These beneficial effects are often ascribed to plant phytochemicals, which are often produced in response to environmental factors such as drought, UV radiation or pesticides.
-Using techniques such as high-performance liquid chromatography, high-resolution mass spectrometry, and cryogenic nuclear magnetic resonance imaging, the REU student will evaluate the molecular mechanism of action of phytochemicals and their profiles under varying environmental factors.
+Compelling evidence suggests that a diet rich in vegetables, fruit and herbs is beneficial for humans and can prevent or delay the onset of numerous chronic diseases.
+These beneficial effects are often ascribed to the variety of chemicals synthesized by plants (phytochemicals), but which are most beneficial is still not known.
+Plants produce many of these beneficial compounds in response to environmental stressors.
+The REU student will work on a project that aims to better understand the molecular mechanism of action of phytochemicals as well as examining how environmental factors affect the phytochemical profiles of plants.

 Dr. Melanie Higgins